-In September 2017 we had the life-changing experience of walking with polar bears (see our blog “Our Idea of Paradise“).
+In September 2017 we had the life-changing experience of walking with polar bears (see our blog “Walking With Wild Polar Bears”.
 First, we flew to Winnipeg, Canada and visited the number one polar bear exhibit in the world at The Assiniboine Zoo where you can actually walk under the bears swimming.

 Next, we flew to Churchill, Manitoba which is considered the polar bear capital of the world.
 They even have a polar bear jail.
 If a bear gets too close to town, it is captured and held in “jail” until it can be moved away from the town.

 And finally, we flew to Nanuk Lodge for 5 days of walking with polar bears, black bears, wolves, moose and millions of birds.
 The highlight was our encounter with a mother polar bear and her cub frolicking within 50 feet of us.
 Of course, the wolf pack of 18 wolves with their 10 cubs was pretty cool.
 It just doesn’t get much better.